 Once you’ve created your shoppable posts, it’s necessary to measure their impact on social commerce.
 You can get the performance data for your shoppable posts under the Insights tab.
 Besides the usual metrics such as reach, impressions, and likes, you can also measure product page views per product tag.

 You can further expand on these insights using third-party Instagram analytics tools.
-The goal is to uncover additional insights not available with the native Instagram analytics such as sentiment and campaign ROI.
+The goal is to uncover additional insights not available with the native Instagram analytics such as sentiment and social campaign ROI.

 Setting up Instagram Shopping is only half the work done.
 You also have to keep looking for ways to better use the feature to boost your e-commerce sales.
 Here are a few tips and best practices to help you get more out of Instagram Shopping: